What's the Difference?

 CCRC’s offer independent living along with amenities, maintenance, and access to a higher level of care if your needs change.
 There are several living options available including condos, cottages, duplexes, and studios.
 While you may receive some tax benefits, there are substantial entry and monthly fees.
 Additionally, the contracts associated with CCRCs can be complex and often require guidance from your financial advisor.
 Individuals must meet the requirements, both physically and cognitively, to live there and do not own their home, but rather pay to live in the community while using the amenities and receiving care.

-Today, our seniors are presented with more options than ever before.
+Today, seniors are presented with more options than ever before.
 Understanding the differences between each of these is the next step in deciding which option is right for you or your loved one.
-For more guidance and support in this process, click the button below to take a free, anonymous assessment that will recommend options that could help based on national research.
+For more guidance and support in this process, click the button below to take a free, anonymous assessment that will recommend options that could help you in your current situation.